Skip to main content

 2. Accessibility Through Free-to-Play Models

-Microtransactions enable the free-to-play model, allowing developers to attract a massive player base without an upfront cost.
-Once players are invested in the game, they’re more likely to spend on optional items or features, often spending more than they would have on a single purchase.
+Micro-transactions support the free-to-play model, enabling developers to attract a large player base without upfront costs.
+Once players are engaged, they are more likely to spend on optional items, often exceeding the cost of a single purchase.

 3. Enhanced Player Engagement